 Airlines prefer test results to indicate the probable cause of a failure.
 Emphasis on end-to-end system testing leads to a desirable increase in Mean Time Between Unscheduled Removal (MTBUR), especially for removals that are not related to an LRU fault.

-TCAS/ACAS Functional Test
+ACAS/ADS-B IN Functional Test

-The 2G ISS should provide an internal “functional test” feature for TCAS/ACAS as described in RTCA DO-185B.
+The 2G ISS should provide an internal “functional test” feature for ACAS as described in RTCA DO-385.
 Such a feature could involve the injection into the receiver front-end of low level interrogation and simulated responses, generated internally when the test is initiated.

 The 2G ISS should monitor the RA display status.